sipsuru/fiddler-everywhere-patch-automated/README.md

 ## Get Started

+ > [!IMPORTANT]
+ > Not patching 5.17.0+ when you trigger from "Custom Version - Workflow Dispatch" is Fixed now!

  > Only for Windows!

  * How even this Automated Patching Works?
    - Well, this automated patch do the same that you do mannually for patching.
 It downloads fiddler everywhere extract it.
 Remove, Replace, Edit, Move files and then, the patched application is ready.

  * Continuous or Workflow Dispatch? or Workflow Dispatch Latest?
-   - Workflow Dispatch - Latest - Patch the latest version (even it's released in github releases), and upload as artifact.
+   - Latest Version - Workflow Dispatch - Patch the latest version, and upload as artifact.
-   - Workflow Dispatch - Allows you to select a compatible version (5.9.0 +) and patch  and upload as a workflow artifact.
+   - Custom Version - Workflow Dispatch - Allows you to select a compatible version (5.9.0 +) and patch  and upload as a workflow artifact.
-   - Continuous - Patches FE as it's released by Telerik and make a github release of patched app.
+   - Continuous Patch - Patches FE as it's released by Telerik and make a github release of patched app.

-> We highly reccomend you to use ***Workflow Dispatch - Latest***, which patch the latest available version. or ***Workflow Dispatch*** which allows you to select a version starting from 5.9.0 +
+> We highly reccomend you to use ***Latest Version - Workflow Dispatch***, which patch the latest available version. or ***Custon Version - Workflow Dispatch*** which allows you to select a version starting from 5.9.0 +

-> ~`Note that Only `Workflow Dispatch` automation mentioned above is available *for now!*~
+> ~`Note that Only `Workflow Dispatch` automation mentioned above is not available *for now!*~

-### With Workflow Dispatch Latest
+### With `Latest Version - Workflow Dispatch`
   - Fork this repo.
   - Go to actions tab, Select `Latest Version - Workflow Dispatch` workflow.
   - Trigger it with `workflow diaptch`